 The return trip is essentially the reverse of the above - travel Puglia to Milan leaving about lunchtime, overnight to Paris leaving Milan at about 11pm, Eurostar to London arriving in mid afternoon.

-Eurostar fares can be bought in advance for about £40 each.
+Eurostar fares can be bought in advance for about £45 each (very occasionally you can get even cheaper offers).
 The trip takes about 2 hours 40 minutes or less.

 In Paris you then need to go from Gare du Nord to Gare de Lyon, which takes about 30/45 minutes using the RER green line although we usually allow quite a bit more time and have drink at Gare de Lyon; we don't like rushing!